 “My neighbors don’t have radon, so I don’t need to test.”

 This is one of the biggest misconceptions about radon.
 Radon gas levels vary considerably, even block-to-block, house-to-house, and room-to-room.
 In addition to the changing soil directly beneath your home, the way your home is built has a lot to do with how much radon is inside.
 Newer, “tighter” homes, typically have higher radon levels.
 HVAC systems that don’t efficiently exchange air can trap VOCs and radon in your home as well.
 From the soil beneath your home to the furnace you bought, many things change your radon risk.
-The bottom line: the only way to know your radon level is to test.
+The bottom line: the only way to know your radon level is a full radon gas inspection.